- Plant IDs

 This wide-ranging shrub feeds a lot of wildlife.
 Thanks to the hover flies pollinating the flowers, there are always lots of berries.
 These berries, rich in vitamin C and iron, are eaten by grizzly bears, black bears and grouse.
 Grizzlies eat thousands of soapberries in August and September and manage to leave each shrub intact.
 They have amazingly agile tongues.
 And buffalo, bighorn sheep, elk, deer, and snowshoe hare browse on its leaves.

-Text by Hughie Jones
+Text and photos by Hughie Jones